chandrikapanse/eu_isds_research_assistant/README.md

 ## Note on the corpus

-The corpus itself is **not included** in this repository — it contains third-party copyrighted material curated for research use.
+The corpus itself is **not included** in this repository.
+It contains third-party copyrighted material curated for research use.
 Only the system's code and evaluation methodology are published here.